deckarts/next-level-vim/md/next-level-vim.md

 For marks, ctags, and including your own edit positions you can move back and forth through history with Ctrl-o and Ctrl-i.

-Editing history is also remembered.
+Editing history is remembered as a jumplist.
+You can view the jump list with :ju(mplist) Ex Command.
 Repeat edit actions with the "." dot key in Normal mode.
 This is extremely powerful when your last action is a key chord that does something more complex.
 For far more complex edits record a macro for playback.
 The dot and macro recording capability rivals anything which looks like magic in other editors.

 Visual mode.